NicholasJudge/AI-DeFi/README.md

 # AI-DeFi
-An AI platform for systematic (algorithmic) trading I have been building for two years scales to the point it could be used either as in-house architecture at a fund or to govern a decentralized network - or both.
+For the past two years, I have been building an AI platform for systematic trading.
+It is scalable enough to be used either in-house at a fund with a very large data environment or to govern a decentralized network.

 In this repo you'll find pdfs for a simple one-pager describing the parts of the IP that I can make public, and a technical three-pager that goes a bit more in-depth, though still is relatively digestible.

-Now that it is at the point of complexity where I can no longer build everything, I am undecided as to whether I raise a mini (<$1m USD) round, or take it in-house somewhere where much of the data & order and execution infrastructure is already built.
+Now that it is at the point capable of handling inputs at scale, I am undecided as to whether I raise a mini (<$1m USD) round, or take it in-house somewhere where much of the data & order and execution infrastructure is already built.
 Your feedback is welcome and appreciated!